ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Relationship between categories

 The TDM category is the overarching category that includes the AI training category.
 Generative AI training is a subset of the AI training category.
 Both AI training and generative AI training are considered to be forms of TDM.
-As such, when a Declaring Party opts out of TDM, they also opt out of these categories.
-AI model developers processing opt-outs must therefore interpret an opt-out from TDM to also mean an opt-out from Generative AI Training and AI Training.
+As such, when a Declaring Party expresses a preference regarding TDM, that preference applies to the other categories.
+AI model developers processing preference expressions must therefore interpret a preference regarding TDM to also mean apply to Generative AI Training and AI Training.

 The figure below shows the relationship between the currently defined categories: